luojiahai/luojiahai.github.io/content/posts/transformers-inference/index.md

 The pipelines are objects that abstract most of the complex code from the library, offering a simple API dedicated to several tasks.

-### The pipeline abstraction

-The `pipeline()` is a utility factory method to build a `Pipeline`.
-There are multiple ways to use a pretrained model to run inference with the pipeline:
+The *pipeline abstraction* is a wrapper around all the other available pipelines.
+It is instantiated as any other pipeline.
+There are multiple ways to load a pretrained model to run inference with the pipeline:

-#### Use remote model given a task
+Use remote model by task:

 ```python
 import transformers